DealExMachina/duckdb-spawn/README.md

 # DuckDB Spawn API

 A FastAPI service that manages project data using DuckDB with dynamic schema support from an ontology server.
+The service is designed as a modular, self-contained data product following data mesh architecture principles.

-## Architecture
+## Architecture Overview

 ```mermaid
 graph TB